Digital Marketing KPIs: Sorting Vanity Metrics From Tangible Results

 - Yoast SEO bullet points: When it comes to creating a blog post or page, it’s easy to obsess over the Yoast SEO plugin’s green bullet points.
 These green lights suggest that these pages are perfectly optimised.
 However, it’s important to remember that it’s perfectly fine to get red bullet points in Yoast and still rank in Google.

 By trying to get as many green bullets as possible, it’s possible to cheat your own SEO processes in doing so, which of course, is the opposite of what you want to achieve.

 Looking for digital marketing that creates leads, increases site visits, and generates that all-important revenue?
-Head to our organic search page or give us a call on 0345 459 0558 and see what we’re all about.
+Learn more about digital strategy or give us a call on 0345 459 0558 and see what we’re all about.